Introduction – Definition & information about VPNs

 The major disadvantage of using a VPN is that you are trusting the server to safeguard your information, just because your connection to the server is encrypted doesn’t mean the provider isn’t logging data or worse engaging in data mining with your sensitive information.

-This concern is mostly an issue with consumer VPN apps particularly free applications for both desktop and mobile devices which will often weaken security more then they claim to improve.
+This concern is mostly an issue with consumer VPN apps particularly “free vpns” for both desktop and mobile devices which will often weaken security more then they claim to improve and may even perform other nasty actions like inject malware or ads into pages you visit.

 Differences between an access VPN or tunnel

-VPN tunnel: A tunnel is the most common form of VPN server commonly called a “privacy vpn” as it will direct the entire network traffic of a device through a remote server.
-All requests are then funnelled through the server and made on behalf of the client.
+A tunnel is the most common form of VPN server commonly called a “Privacy VPN” as it will direct the entire network traffic of a device through a remote server.
+All requests are then funneled through the server and made on behalf of the client.
 Tunnels are most commonly used by consumers

 A system like this won’t protect all network traffic but only aid in establishing a secure encrypted connection to the network or server configured by the organization.